 Source: Corey Lynch

 In BMW Full Use Case, Figure 01’s fully autonomous and AI-driven physical manipulation is showcased at Plant Spartanburg, BMW’s largest automotive exporter in the US with more than 6.3 million BMWs assembled over the past 30 years.
-In the video, Figure 01 can autonomously place, pick, detect, navigate, and insert car parts into the correct positions while self-correcting any errors in the process.
+In the video, Figure 01 can autonomously place, pick, detect, navigate, and insert car parts into the correct positions while self-correcting through any errors in the process.

 Source: Figure